MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-case-email-issue.md

 ## Issues with rendering polymorphic lookups on non-lookup fields during migration from legacy to modern ARC

 A legacy ARC rule item using polymorphic lookups such as **Sender** results in an invalid lookup when assigned to a text field.

+In legacy ARC rule items in Customer Service, to look up the entity (either contact or account) that sent an email, you can use the  **Sender (Email)** polymorphic lookup, which automatically fetches the appropriate entity and displays the entity's name.
 Polymorphic lookups are lookups where the target of the lookup is more than one kind of entity, for example, it can point to either a contact or an account.
-In legacy ARC rule item, using a polymorphic lookup such as **Sender (Email)** should use the display name of the entity and become **Sender (Value)** however, it results in an error.
+However, in modern ARC, this automatic display isn't supported.
+So, you'll need to specify the type of entity you want to retrieve along with the fields to display from that entity.

 ### Reason

-A legacy ARC rule item has a lot of hidden behaviors.
-For example, for **Sender (Email)**, the rule item fetches the referenced entity and uses the display name when assigned to a text field.
+The classic workflow behavior used by legacy ARC has many hidden behaviors.
+For example, automatically determining the type of entity and fetching a field as the display name if the parameter is used in a string, but returning the ID if assigned to a lookup field.
+The platform migration code that ARC uses when converting from legacy to modern workflows doesn't add the required steps and fields.

-However, the modern ARC migration code doesn't perform the steps required to fetch the entity, determine either the type of referenced entity or the field that contains the display name and use that value in the text form.

 ### Resolution